anmhrk/speed-chat/README.md

 - **Temporary Chat** - Create a temporary chat that does not save to your chat history
 - **Chat Sharing** - Share a chat so others can view and fork it to create their own copy
 - **Formatting** - Beautiful formatting of code, latex, tables in AI responses to improve chat experience
+- **Prompt Enhancement** - One click prompt enhancement button to improve your prompts for better responses

 ## 🛠 Tech Stack